Social Customs And Traditions

 Bullfighting is certainly one of the best known, although at the same time most polemical Spanish popular customs.

 This Fiesta could not exist without the Toro Bravo, a species of bull of an archaical race that is only conserved in Spain.
 Formerly this bull's forebears, the primitive urus, were spread out over wide parts of the world.
-Many civilizations revered to them, the bull-cultus at the Greek island Creta is quite well-known.
 The Bible reports on sacrifices of bulls in honour to the divine justice.

 The origins of the Plaza, bullring, probably are not the